BSc Visual Effects Production Technology (top up degree)

 We’re developing our campus to make sure you’re studying in the best facilities with the latest industry-standard equipment – find out more about our campus developments – including a brand new home for music & events at the Contemporary Music Hub, the new TV & Film facilities at Space2 and our £9.1m Digital Media space – the Digital Media Hub.

 At Confetti our classrooms are unique.
 As part of their course, our students get the chance to go out into industry and Do It For Real at locations across the UK!
 Check out our interactive map to see how our classrooms are different and to get a taste of the kind of experiences you could take part in whilst studying at Confetti.

 Your future career

-This visual effects top up degree has been designed to meet the demands of the industry and you will advance your skills working with a range of industry standard visual effects hardware and software.
-Typical job roles in industry might include
+This visual effects top up degree has been designed to meet the demands of the industry and you’ll advance your skills working with a range of industry-standard visual effects hardware and software.
+Typical job roles in industry might include:

 - Concept Artist

 - Roto Artist

 - VFX Supervisor

 - Technical Director

 You’ll learn through lectures, seminars, workshops, tutorials, team working, independent learning and industry talks.